A U.S. Coast Guard Member Looking at A Boat

 Educational Background

-You must possess a high school diploma or equivalent education to enlist in the Coast Guard Reserve.
+You must possess a high school diploma or equivalent education to enlist in the Coast Guard Reserve, such as a GED.

 Certain technical or specialized roles might require specific qualifications, such as a degree in engineering or healthcare.